Thomas Worthington (Douai): Life

 His presidency accordingly began with a pontifical visitation of the college, as a result of which new constitutions were drawn up in Rome.
 It was enacted that not more than sixty persons be supported on the foundation, that no student be admitted unless fitted to begin rhetoric, and that all students be required to take oath to receive sacred orders in due season.
 The protector also agreed to Worthington's proposal that a Jesuit be appointed ordinary confessor to the students.
 This was greatly resented by secular clergy.

 Worthington had made a vow to follow Cardinal Allen's guidance, and, after Allen's death, he subjected himself to Father Persons by a like vow (29 December 1596).
 The clergy saw the influence of the Jesuits in every action of the president, and feared a design to hand over the college to the Society of Jesus.

 Confidence was further shaken by Worthington's dismissal of the existing professors, and their replacement by young men who explained their author instead of lecturing.
 Moreover, priests were hurried to the Mission without adequate preparation or training.
 The climax was reached after the death of Father Persons (April 1610) when Worthington became reconciled to the archpriest, to whom he offered his resignation.

 This was declined, but a conference between three representatives of each met at Douai (May 1612).
 It petitioned the protector to appoint two of its members to assist the president in reforming the college, but this was met by the protector's "nihil innovandum".
 This change of policy brought upon Worthington the hostility of the vice-president, Dr. Knatchbull (al. Norton), and of Dr. Singleton, the prefect of studies, and they sent reports derogatory to his conduct and administration to Rome.

 There followed another pontifical visitation (October and November 1612), which discovered a truly deplorable condition of affairs.
 Disunion among the superiors, studies disorganized, discipline relaxed, the buildings out of repair, the appointments deficient, and the finances crippled by a heavy debt.
 Complaints were raised by the students about the inefficiency of their professors, the influence of the Jesuit confessor, and the interference of the Society in the government of the college.

 As a result, Worthington was summoned to Rome (May, 1613) by the cardinal protector, and Matthew Kellison, for whose assistance in reforming the college he had petitioned, was appointed to succeed him (11 November).
 Worthington was granted an annual pension of 200 crowns, and appointed an Apostolic notary with a place on the Congregation of the Index.
 While in Rome he became a member of the Oratory.
 In 1616 he returned to the English Mission and worked in London and in Staffordshire.
 He was made titular Archdeacon of Nottinghamshire and Derbyshire.
-Six months before his death he obtained admission into the Society of Jesus, with permission to make his noviceship upon the mission.